danielrogerwood/danielrogerwood.github.io/cs/exercises/16-calculate-median/CalculateMedian/readme.md

 1. [Pseudocode](https://github.com/dev-academy-phase0/phase-0-handbook/blob/master/coding-references/pseudocode.md).
 2. Add and commit your changes.
-3. Write your own driver code.
+3. Look at the driver code in the tests.
 Use the above as a guide.
 4. Write your best Initial Solution (Remember this is off of memory).
 5. Refactor the initial solution to pass the tests.
 6. Peek at the solution and if you dont understand something put a post on slack and start a discussion.